 In this CE test, the phase-variant affine subblock motion compensation (MC) is tested.
 The conventional two stage horizontal-vertical interpolation is applied.
 However, unlike the phase-invariant block-based MC that uses the same horizontal filter for all sample rows and the same vertical filter for all sample columns, different phases of filters can be applied to different sample rows and different sample columns in the affine subblock.
 The used interpolation filter sets in the proposed method shall be the same as those in VTM-5.0, the 6-tap filter for affine MC.
 If the delta MVs of control point MVs are too small, the fallback mode, the original phase-invariant affine MC in VTM, is applied.
 The number of filtering operations for each affine subblock in the proposed method is also shall be the same as that in VTM-5.0.

-CE4-2.5a requires a 9×9 luma reference sample window and a 7×7 chroma reference sample window for the phase-variant horizontal filtering.
+CE4-2.5a requires an 11×9 luma reference sample window and a 9×7 chroma reference sample window for the phase-variant horizontal filtering.

 CE4-2.5c is the similar to CE4-2.5a, but the fallback mode is disabled.
 Phase-variant horizontal filtering and vertical filtering are always applied regardless of |dMvVerX| and |dMvHorY|.